Many brewers and lovers of beer love to muse over the ingredients. We ponder on the flavor profile of our favorite beers.

 Today, when local supply doesn't match up with the beer producers want to make, they try to change the composition of the H20 before using it.
 Gypsum, baking soda, and even salt enable you to change the pH levels to something more to your — or your ale's — taste.

+And speaking of taste, have you ever wondered about what percent of beer is water?
+It's a fascinating aspect of brewing.
 As a product dependent on yeast and hops and other organic ingredients, modern beer is part technology and part skill.
 Available climate and ingredients ultimately dictate the best kind of water for brewing beers.

 There’s A Lot Of Water In Beer